 But some may not understand the pay per head model.
 If you’re one of those bookmakers who doesn’t or are just curious about running a sportsbook, keep reading.

-First Two Sportsbook Questions to Ask
+How Does Pay Per Head Work: First Two Questions to Ask

 Question #1: What is a bookie?

 If you already run a sportsbook, you know what a bookie is.
 But many people don’t.

 A bookie is like a restaurant owner who also doubles as a waiter.
 Players, the bookmaker’s clients, call or email the bookie.